ZhixinWang666/pooling-sqp-slp-dissertation/README.md

 problems.
 Each file stores the 50 starting points used in the numerical experiments.
 For each problem, the same saved starting points are used by all four implementations.

+### `code/`

+This folder contains the four main MATLAB implementations, the starting-point generators and the additional version used in the subproblem-solver control experiment.

+- `implementations/` contains the four implementations compared in the main numerical experiments:

+  - `Final_Test_SQP_old.m` is the Exact-Hessian SQP implementation.
+  - `Final_Test_SQP_QN.m` is the QN-SQP implementation.
+  - `Final_Test_SLP_quad.m` is the cold-started SLP implementation, denoted by SLP-C in the dissertation.
+  - `Final_Test_SLP_quadwarm.m` is the warm-started SLP implementation, denoted by SLP-W in the dissertation.

+- `starting_point_generators/` contains the eleven MATLAB functions used to generate the starting points for the eleven benchmark problems.

+- `QN-SQP_quadprog_control/` contains
+  `Final_Test_SQP_QN_quad.m`, the additional QN-SQP version used in the subproblem-solver control experiment.
+This version uses `quadprog` instead of `fmincon` to solve the quadratic subproblems.
+It is not one of the four main implementations compared in the dissertation.